 Under The Lacey Act, it is unlawful to import into the United States any plant or plant product that was illegally harvested, or that lacks legal authorization.
 It also makes it unlawful to import certain products without a declaration.

-Prior to listing an item on Chairish made from wood or any other plant matter, please ensure that is it compliant with the Lacey Act.
+Prior to listing an item on Chairish made from wood or any other plant matter, please ensure that it is compliant with the Lacey Act.
 Learn more here.

 We are unable to accept items that we determine to be a potential safety concern, including but not limited to…